 - Driving under the influence of prescription drugs, illicit drugs, alcohol, or a combination of intoxicants

 - Being willfully distracted while driving, which remains a major problem on Texas’ roads despite the Texas Department of Transportation’s efforts to combat distracted driving

 - Taking risks on the road, which may include speeding, merging between vehicles with little clearance, tailgating, and turning into rapidly approaching traffic

 - Being generally unaware of surroundings, which may include failure to monitor blind spots thoroughly

-- Running red lights or ignoring other road signs
+- Moving violations like running red lights or ignoring road signs

 These behaviors are risky for any driver, both with regards to their own safety and the safety of other motorists.
 For motorcyclists who are the victims of these types of negligent driving behaviors, the price could be their life.

-Call in the Strong Arm for legal advice and service should you choose to pursue a lawsuit.
-A Houston motorcycle accident lawyer could be of help to you during a difficult time, so call Loncar Lyon Jenkins today at 800-777-7777 for a free consultation.
+Call in the Strong Arm for legal advice and service – should you choose to pursue an insurance claim or lawsuit.
+A Houston motorcycle accident lawyer with our firm could be of assistance to you during a difficult time, so reach out to Loncar Lyon Jenkins today at (800) 777-7777 for a free consultation.